pvandervelde/cargo-loader-test/README.md

 ## Testing

-There are a number of [pytest](https://docs.pytest.org/en/stable/) tests that can be run to test the functionality of the application.
+There are a number of [pytest](https://docs.pytest.org/en/stable/) tests in the `tests` directory that can be run to test the functionality of the application.
 You can run the tests with the following command:

 ```bash
 cd <path-to-repo>